evmin/camel-kubernetes-demo/reference/01_how.md

 **Important!**

-Even though GOOGLE_APPLICATION_CREDENTIALS en vironment variable is explicitly configured, the Jmxtrans Agent Google Stackdriver Writer **will ignore** it when executed within the Google Kubernetes Engine, as there is an easier way to authenticate - Kubernetes Engine the cluster service account.

-The underlying cluster service account is available to the pods through an API and The Stackdriver Writer checks if one available when started.
-If there is a response Kubernetes Cluster service account available through the API will be given preference.
+Even though GOOGLE_APPLICATION_CREDENTIALS environment variable is explicitly configured, the Jmxtrans Agent Google Stackdriver Writer **will ignore** it when executed within the Google Kubernetes Engine, as it is easier to authenticate via Kubernetes Engine cluster service account which is available to the pods through an Kubernetes internal API.
+Stackdriver Writer checks if one available when started.
+If the internal API is found the Kubernetes Cluster service account will be given preference.

-This way both logging and monitoring operations are authorised by the same cluster service account, leaving GOOGLE_APPLICATION_CREDENTIALS key to be used solely by the application.
+This way both logging and monitoring operations are authorised by the same cluster account, leaving GOOGLE_APPLICATION_CREDENTIALS key to be used only by the application.

 To illustrate the pattern, the key referenced by the GOOGLE_APPLICATION_CREDENTIALS will be granted access to PubSub and Bigquery **ONLY** - see the GCP Setup Script for details.

-Yet when the agent is run outside the cluster (i.e. thete is no internal API available) it will use the default key configured through GOOGLE_APPLICATION_CREDENTIALS.
+Yet when the agent runs outside the Kubernetes cluster (i.e. there is no internal API available) it will use the default key configured through GOOGLE_APPLICATION_CREDENTIALS.

 ### Hawtio

-When running Apache Camel solution, introspection of a live Camel context can be the key to a quick issue resolutioin.
-[Hawtio UI](http://hawt.io/) offers such possibility through its Camel plugin (and allows for route updates on the fly!).
+When running Apache Camel solution, on the fly introspection of the Camel context can be the key to a quick issue resolutioin.
+[Hawtio UI](http://hawt.io/) offers such possibility through its Camel plugin (and even allows route modifications!).

 Yet it would be impractical to deploy the UI component with every solution.